 Standard Car Allowance + Dynamic Vehicle Costs = Employee Attrition

-An employee's car allowance should cover all reasonable costs associated with owning and operating a vehicle for work.
-That monthly payment covers not only gas and maintenance but also insurance, taxes, fees, and depreciation.
-The problem is, these costs change over time, and different employees experience different costs.
+A fair car allowance should cover ALL reasonable costs associated with owning and operating a vehicle for work.
+The problem is, vehicle costs change over time, and different employees experience different costs.

 If you have not updated your business vehicle policy recently, or if you are providing a standard car allowance or reimbursement amount for all employees regardless of territory costs or size, it is probably contributing to your retention problems.
 There's a good chance you have many employees with unmet driving costs.
 Mobile employees are either going to modify their behavior or leave your company.